aymericbeaumet/run/docs/user-guide/processors.md

 Processors are functions that process the output of your commands.
 They are already embedded in Run.
 See `run --help` for more information on how you can enable, disable or configure processors.

-> By default only the _prefix_ processor is enabled.
+{% hint style="info" %}
 You can disable all processors by using the `--raw` flag.
-This could give a visible performance improvement in some cases.
+This will cause Run to not capture stdout/stderr, and could give a visible performance improvement in some cases.
+{% endhint %}

 ## Prefix

 This processors prefixes stdout and stderr with the command name.

-> This processors is enabled by default.
+This processor is enabled by default.

 ```bash
 $ run 'echo foobar'